Coneriys/apache4/docs/content/middlewares/http/addprefix.md

 ---
-title: "Traefik AddPrefix Documentation"
+title: "apache4 AddPrefix Documentation"
-description: "Learn how to implement the HTTP AddPrefix middleware in Traefik Proxy to updates request paths before being forwarded.
+description: "Learn how to implement the HTTP AddPrefix middleware in apache4 Proxy to updates request paths before being forwarded.
 Read the technical documentation."
 ---

 # Add Prefix